 1. General

-Qu Qualifications

-a.
-Degree or equivalent in business, economics, science or technical subject e.g.: supply chain and logistics management, food/seafood science and fisheries science; or
+- a.
+Degree or equivalent in business, economics, science or technical subject e.g.: supply chain and logistics management, food/seafood science and fisheries science; or - b.

-b.
 5 years' experience in the fisheries sector related to the tasks under the responsibility of the team leader.

-Verification Mechanisms
+- CVs

-• CVs Certificates
+- Certificates

-2. Understanding of MSC Fisheries Standard and MSC Fisheries Certification Requirements
+- Understanding of MSC Fisheries Standard and MSC Fisheries Certification Requirements

-Qualifications

-a.
-Pass MSC's annual fishery team leader training on updates to the fishery requirements within 3 months of the effective date of new requirements and prior to undertaking assessments against
+- Pass MSC's annual fishery team leader training on updates to the fishery requirements within 3 months of the effective date of new requirements and prior to undertaking assessments against new requirements; and - b.

-b.
 Pass MSC's fishery team leader training course every 3 years.